 Engage the principles of human behavior to better influence and lead others.
 Learn how to avoid your blind spots, examine how your actions affect others, and gain the resources to lead more effectively.

-Examine the complex interpersonal and strategic issues involved in successfully spearheading change.
-Gain frameworks, models, and perspectives on leading change and apply them to your unique challenges.
+Examine the complex interpersonal and strategic issues involved in successfully spearheading change across your organization.
+Gain frameworks, models, and perspectives on leadership and change management that can be applied to your unique challenges.

 This joint venture between Wharton and LIMRA International, the final component of the 20-credit LIMRA Leadership Institute Fellow (LLIF) Designation Program, will help you develop leadership capabilities to meet any challenge.